AbdulrhmanSobhyAlsayed/udagram/README.md

 http://learnappapi-dev.eba-ekgms9gv.us-east-1.elasticbeanstalk.com/
 ```

-The Services Used For Create The Inferstrucre Of The Deployment
+The Services Used For Create The Infrastructure Of The Deployment

 - AWS RDS
 - AWS ES2